PenvaSecurity/BloodhoundCypherQueries/README.md

 # Cypher Queries

-## **View all GPOs applied to a specific Computer**
+## **All GPOs applied to a specific Computer**
-**Description:** Find all GPOs that are applied to any specific computer.
+**Description:** View all GPOs that are applied to any specific computer.
 This query identifies GPOs that are applied at both the Domain Level and the OU level, saving time in large Active Directory environments where GPO inheritance is complex.
 Replace `COMPUTER_NAME` with the target computer name or a substring.

 **Query:**
 ```